Culture and entertainment

-The Byre Theatre, Laidlaw Music Centre, the Museums and the Library of the University of St Andrews are working closely together to bring you Culture At Home: a regular dose of performance, music, images, objects, films, poetry, literature or podcasts, from the University of St Andrews or recommended for you by our cultural experts.
+The Byre Theatre, Laidlaw Music Centre, the Museums and the Library of the University of St Andrews are working closely together to bring you Culture At Home: performances, music, images, objects, films, poetry, literature or podcasts from the University of St Andrews or recommended for you by our cultural experts.

-The Museums team are working to reimagine University museums through curiosity and conversation, and to be a cultural and social hub.
-So, in the coming weeks, they will bring people together online to stay connected to St Andrews and take inspiration from the ground-breaking research at this world-leading university.
+The Museums team is working to reimagine University museums through curiosity and conversation, and to be a cultural and social hub.
+Bringing people together online, the team will help you to stay connected to St Andrews and take inspiration from the ground-breaking research at this world-leading university.

 Our collections are full to the brim with objects that have interesting stories to tell, whether you are looking for light touch ‘storytelling’, an academic blog or article, or just want to browse our amazing collections online.

-The ever-popular Wee Wardlaws session for under 5s is also going digital, bringing you rhymes, stories, activities and crafts inspired by our collections every Friday.
+The ever-popular Wee Wardlaws session for under 5s is also digital, bringing you rhymes, stories, activities and crafts inspired by our collections.